hogeschool/basecamp/week05/inf-bc-w05-python.md

 #### What to Learn?

-1. Using **BRef-01: Chapter 09** answer and experiment the following questions:
+1. Using BaseCamp Tutorial [Available here](./bc-w05-python-tutorial.md) and **BRef-01: Chapter 09** answer and experiment the following questions:
    1. What are the positional arguments in Python?
 What about keyword arguments?
    2. How can one define default values for function parameters?
    3. What are Docstrings?
 How can they be helpful?